Distributed execution

 On an HPC machine, you often need to load some environment modules to make

 needed software available.
-If an implementation needs to have modules available
+If a program needs to have modules available

 on_hpc: